AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 See the Microsoft documentation for this step.
 The application was developed on Microsoft SqlServer 2008R2 enterprise edition, but any edition, including express should work, as well as any subsequent version.
+The database uses features new in 2008R2, so previous versions will *NOT* work.

 Create Instance Logons
 ----------------------